p2T3/auto-tracker/README.md

 ## Auto-Tracker Logic
 The application is designed according to the MVC architecture.
 The database tables (maintaining the information related to vehicles and drivers)  and their relationships are setup in a \models folder.
 The front-end (the user interaction pages) are setup in the \views and '\html templates' folders.
 The tie (link) between the models and views is setup in the '\controllers\api' folders.
 These controllers contain the routes for the CRUD (Create, Read, Update, Delete) database operations.

 The user interface (the pages displayed) is developed using Bootstrap and Handlebars.
 Bootstrap and media queries are used to obtain the responsiveness of the application.
-This enables the presentation to resize according to the display area of the viewing device.
-Handlebars is used to modularize the code and display the vehicle information from templates (partials).
+This enables the presentation window to resize according to the display area of the viewing device.
+The Handlebars package is used to modularize the code and display the vehicle information, from templates utilizing partials where appropriate.
+Data specific to a vehicle or driver is displayed modals.
+Modals are also used to add vehicles and drivers.

 ## Important Links
 The URL to the GitHub repository: https://github.com/p2T3/auto-tracker